 - Confer with the host.
 If your host knows you’re keto, he or she is likely going to talk to you about the menu beforehand anyway.
 But if not, it’s a good idea to let the host know of your status, politely ask what the menu is, and discover what, if anything, you can eat.
 Often, roasted meats and salads are on the menu, both of which should be fine, provided there are no sugary glazes or croutons.
 Once you know where you stand, you can make additional decisions about how to manage your meal, including…

-- Offer to do some cooking.
+- Offer to bring some keto-friendly food.
 For hearty holiday meals, carb-heavy foods typically reign supreme.
-But you can offer to bring a dish or two, satisfy your own dining needs, and show your friends how to crush the keto veggie game all at once!
-Hot sides like Maple Bacon Roasted Brussels Sprouts, Keto Green Bean Casserole, or Keto Creamy Crab-Stuffed Mushrooms will leave their bellies full and their minds blown!
+But you can offer to bring a side dish or two, satisfy your own dining needs, and show your friends how to crush the keto veggie game all at once!
+Hot side dish recipes like Maple Bacon Roasted Brussels Sprouts, Keto Green Bean Casserole, or Keto Creamy Crab-Stuffed Mushrooms will leave their bellies full and their minds blown.
+They won’t even know they’re low-carb recipes!

 - If all else fails, fend for yourself.
-If you know the menu won’t work for you and you can’t ante up on the potluck, make it easy for the host and yourself: eat in advance or B.Y.O. food.
-At a minimum, you should always have a snack stashed in your handbag, pocket, or glove box, in case of emergencies.
+If you know the menu won’t work for you and you can’t ante up on the potluck, make it easy for the host and yourself: eat in advance or B.Y.O. food that supports your low-carb diet.
+At a minimum, you should always have a keto snack stashed in your handbag, pocket, or glove box, in case of emergencies.
 Lucky for you, being keto means it’s hard to reach hunger desperation, so if you have the will and a few snacks nearby, you’ll have a way to get through it all.

 How to Keep it Keto When Hosting

-Believe it or not, it’s just as easy to host a keto feast as it is to host any other type of feast.
+Believe it or not, it’s just as easy to host a keto holiday feast as it is to host any other type of feast.
 The amount of work is the same and the results will be equally delicious and varied, if you have the right recipes.
 Plus, hosting leaves you in control of the party, so you can satisfy yourself and your guests.
-Follow these tips for the perfect holiday fête.
+Follow these tips for the perfect holiday fête, loaded with holiday favorites made keto.
 Whether you host a feast, happy hour, brunch, or potluck, following are recipes to help you keep it keto-tastic.

 Great Party Appetizers: